 In Progress Tab

-The In-Progress tab displays a list of all students who have not yet made an assignment submission.
+Click In-Progress to see a list of all students who have not yet made an assignment submission.
 View a student's copy of your original document before they submit by selecting their name from the list of the In Progress tab.

 Monitor the progress of your students before they submit.
 Provide feedback directly on submissions using the native Google Drive feedback tools.

-The In Progress tab displays both students who have clicked My Document and created their own copy of your Google file, as well as students who have not yet made a copy.
+In Progress displays a list of both students who have clicked My Document and created their own copy of your Google file, as well as students who have not yet made their copy of the distributed file.

 When you select a student’s name who has not yet clicked the My Document tab in their view of the assignment, the following message displays: